piotrsiupa/git-istash/README.md

 # ... continue hacking ...
 ```

-The index is still intact after the whole operation is finished.
+After the whole operation is finished, the stashed index is restored and intact.

 ## Testing